jillesca/network-automation/README.md

 - use ansible as a container
 - use ansible as part of a pipeline

+> All commands added on the repo are assumming are being executed from the `ROOT` directory of the project, if you are not on the root directory, you need to update the paths if the commands are using it.

 ## Build and use Ansible on a Container

 build docker image from root dir.
 Tag name is optional, but must be referenced when use `docker run`.